Alon Bement

-Alon Bement (1876–1954) was an American artist, arts administrator, author, and teacher.
-He served as the Dean of Traphagen School of Fashion from 1946 until 1951.
+Alon Bement (1876–1954) was an American painter, arts administrator, author, and teacher.
+He served as the dean of Traphagen School of Fashion from 1946 until 1951.

 Early life and education

 Alon Bement was born on August 15, 1876, in Ashfield, Massachusetts.
 His family was of French descendant, with a prior name of "Beaumont".
 His family help found the town of Deerfield, Massachusetts.

 Bement graduated from Boston Museum School of Fine Art in 1898, and continued his studies first in Sweden then in Paris at Académie Julian and École des Beaux-Arts, studying under artists Leon Bonnat and Jean-Joseph Benjamin-Constant.
 In 1902, Bement returned to New York City as a tutor at City College of New York and eventually rising in the ranks to an instructor role.
 He was married to actress, Katherine Emmet in 1914.

 Career

 From 1906 until 1919, he was a professor of Fine Arts at the Teachers College, Columbia University.
 At Columbia University, he worked closely with his colleague Arthur Wesley Dow.
 Bement was a painter of dazzle (also known as camouflage) and he proposed using dazzle in commercial cargo ships, to reduce loss during the recession of 1919–1920.

-In 1920 until 1921, he was a Director at Maryland Institute College of Art in Baltimore, Maryland.
+In 1920 until 1921, he was a director at Maryland Institute College of Art in Baltimore, Maryland.

-In 1925, he became the Director of the Art Centre, which was a federation of various art groups located 65 East Fifty Sixth Street in New York City.
+In 1925, he became the director of the Art Centre, which was a federation of various art groups located 65 East Fifty Sixth Street in New York City.
 In 1932, the National Alliance of Art and Industry merged with the Art Centre however Bement continued in his role, eventually leaving in 1938.
-While at the National Alliance of Art and Industry, he directed a 1936 film "We Are All Artists", created in partnership for the Harmon Foundation.
-The film illustrates the changes in design in early 20th century through use of classic fine art composition theory.
+While at the National Alliance of Art and Industry, he directed a 1936 film We Are All Artists, created in partnership for the Harmon Foundation.
+The film illustrates the changes in design in the early 20th century through use of classic fine art composition theory.